The Unforgivable: Production

 In August 2010, it was announced that Graham King would produce Unforgiven, a feature film adaptation of the 2009 British miniseries of the same name, through his GK Films banner.
 Christopher McQuarrie was hired to write the screenplay, which was being tailored for Angelina Jolie to play the lead role.
 In November 2011, Scott Frank was hired to rewrite and direct Unforgiven, as McQuarrie was busy directing Jack Reacher.
 In June 2013, it was reported that McQuarrie had returned to the film as writer and director, and would also serve as a producer with King.

 In November 2019, it was reported that Sandra Bullock would star in the then-untitled film.
 She would also serve as a producer through her company Fortis Films.
 Veronica Ferres would also produce through her company Construction Film.
 Nora Fingscheidt replaced McQuarrie as director, and Netflix would distribute.
 In December 2019, Viola Davis, Aisling Franciosi and Rob Morgan joined the cast of the film.
 Vincent D'Onofrio, Jon Bernthal, Richard Thomas, Linda Emond and Emma Nelson joined in February 2020.

-Principal photography began in Vancouver, British Columbia, Canada on February 3, 2020, with plans to wrap on April 9.
+Principal photography began in Vancouver, British Columbia, Canada, standing in for Seattle, on February 3, 2020, with plans to wrap on April 9.
 Cinematographer Guillermo Navarro shot the film with Red Digital Cinema Helium cameras and Arri Ultra Prime lenses, which he had previously used on Dolittle.
 On March 13, filming was halted due to the COVID-19 pandemic, and the date to wrap filming was delayed.
 Production resumed on September 2, and concluded on October 15.
 The film was one of the first Netflix projects to shoot at the Canadian Motion Picture Park Studios in Burnaby, after Netflix established their Metro Vancouver production hub at the studios in September 2020.

 Hans Zimmer and David Fleming reteamed to compose the film score, which was recorded at Synchron Stage Vienna.
 Maisie Music Publishing has released the soundtrack.